 Instead, consider the agency as a whole and what they can bring as an extension of your business.
 Think about which areas of expertise they have that will be beneficial to your business and use this as the base of your decisions.

 Talent Works help some of the most exciting tech businesses to scale through employer branding, recruitment marketing and scalable sourcing capabilities.
+We’re an RPO agency with offices in Manchester, Northampton UK and Boston, US which gives us a truly global edge.
 If you’d like us to pitch for one of your upcoming recruitment projects, whether it’s refining your EVP or sourcing tech talent due to increased demand, we’ll be happy to help.
 Contact our team today to begin your conversation.